1. ArchDaily

 British firm PLP has unveiled their design for a large complex at the heart of the Pearl River Delta in China.
 The master plan comprises four buildings: the Platform for Contemporary Arts, the Lizhi Park Tower, the Concourse, and the Nexus - a 600-meter tall office and hotel tower that will be the masterplan's centerpiece and the region's tallest skyscraper.

-Courtesy of Schmidt Hammer Lassen Architects and Gottlieb Paludan Architects
+Schmidt Hammer Lassen and Gottlieb Paludan to Design World's Largest Waste-to-Energy Plant in Shenzhen

 Schmidt Hammer Lassen Architects and Gottlieb Paludan Architects have won an international competition to design the world's largest waste-to-energy plant on the outskirts of Shenzhen, China.
 The new "Shenzhen East Waste-to-Energy Plan will be capable of incinerating 5000 tonnes of waste per day - "one third of the waste generated by Shenzhen's 20 million inhabitants every year," according to the team.
 In addition to incinerating waste and generating power, the plant will serve as a place to teach residents about its purpose.